-What is a Property Owners Association?The POA is a membership of homeowners that is responsible for the enforcement of the Covenants, Conditions and Restrictions for the properties in the neighborhood.
-The Association also maintains the landscaping and fences in the common areas of the neighborhood.
+What is a Property Owners Association?The POA is a membership of homeowners that is responsible for the enforcement of the Bylaws and Covenants, Conditions and Restrictions (CCRs) for the properties in the neighborhood.
+The Association also maintains the landscaping, irrigation systems, insurance, and fences in the common areas of the neighborhood.
+The goals of the POA are to enhance the appearance of the neighborhood, to build a sense of community, promote safety, and maintain property values.

 Are Homeowner Associations (HOA)/Property Owners Associations (POA) Common?